CIA: history and current situation. Central Intelligence Agency (CIA) overview

 All structures of the Central Intelligence Agency are operationally subordinate to the executive director, with the exception of those directly subordinate to the director of the CIA.

-Three deputy directors heading individual directorates:
+Three deputy directors heading separate directorates:

 deputy Director of Intelligence, currently Winston Wiley;